These are the salary trends you need to know before your next negotiation

 Annual salary guides and compensation reports like those from PayScale, Randstad, Robert Half, and others may give you some insight into general salary trends.
 You can get a sense of how respondents say they’re budgeting for salary increases, what their main concerns are about compensation, and how they’re thinking about salaries in general.

 In addition, sites like Glassdoor and Salary.com can also give insight into specific companies and their compensation practices.
-And while the general information you find on the internet can be a helpful starting point, take it with a grain of salt, says Lydia Frank, PayScale‘s vice president of content strategy.
+The general information you find on the internet can be a helpful starting point, says Lydia Frank, PayScale‘s vice president of content strategy.
 “It’s a good idea to get your information from a variety of sources,” she says.
-Self-reported salary information you find online is often inflated, she says.

 Consider geographic differences